Getting Comfortable Being Uncomfortable

 Grant Holicky 46:40

-I don’t know why.
-Right.
-Like I’m indoors.
-I’m in a groove.
-I’m in a pattern, all that stuff works.
-Summer comes in, we start traveling, we’re all over the place, and we’re doing this and that.
-And then I get in the cross season, maybe I’m fit when crossed starts because I like the six week cross.
-I’m a pilot.
-Yep.
-Do whatever in jello.
-I’m just exhausted from running the team and work in the pits and doing those things.
-So like, yeah, I want to pick something early on the year and see if I can actually use that fitness.
-So instead of when do
+I don’t know why, right, like I’m indoors, I’m in a groove, I’m in a pattern, all that stuff works.
+Summer comes in, we start traveling, we’re all over the place, and we’re doing this and that and then I get in the cross season, maybe I’m fit when crossed starts.
+By like the sixth week cross, I’m a pile up.

 Grant Holicky 47:14

-that I’m always super embrace H 50.
-So instead of lamenting that I, you know, oh, I’m always fit in March, and it’s never useful.
-I think I need to find something to make it useful.
+So instead of lamenting that I’m always super – I’m race age 50 – so instead of lamenting that I, you know, “oh, I’m always fit in March, and it’s never useful”, I think I need to find something to make it useful.
+Right.

 Rob Pickels 47:28